FrontendMasters/intro-mongo-db/README.md

 * [mLab](https://mlab.com/)

 ## Course
-Thanks for taking the Intro to MongoDB course, created by Scott Moss & Frontend Masters.
+Thanks for taking the [Introduction to MongoDB course](https://frontendmasters.com/courses/mongodb/), created by Scott Moss & Frontend Masters.
 This course aims to cover a wide intro into using MongoDb with Nodejs.
 Topics refrain from going deep, but instead, focus on a wide view.

 ## Exercises